Diarrhea Innovations Group

-- In November 2018, submiteed an application to the World Health Organization to add co-packaged oral rehydration solution (ORS) and zinc to its essential medicines for children list.
-Learn more.
+- In response to an application submitted on behalf of DIG in November 2018, the World Health Organization to add co-packaged oral rehydration solution (ORS) and zinc to its essential medicines for children list in July 2019.

 - 2016-2018 in-person meetings at the American Society of Tropical Medicine and Hygiene Annual Meeting.